datopian/datahub-docs-tech/docs/publishers/core-datasets.md

 We have a few extra specific requirements:

-* All Data Packages must (ultimately) be stored in a public github repo
+* All Data Packages must (ultimately) be stored in a public GitHub repo
   * First publish to your own repository
   * Then arrange a move the repository to [github.com/datasets/ organization](https://github.com/datasets/) - as the owner of a repository you can initiate a transfer request to github.com/datasets/ which can then be approved
 * Add to the [catalog list](https://github.com/datasets/registry/blob/master/catalog-list.txt) **and** the [core list](https://github.com/datasets/registry/blob/master/core-list.txt) **and** the associated csv files: [catalog-list.csv](https://github.com/datasets/registry/blob/master/data/catalog-list.csv) and [core-list.csv](https://github.com/datasets/registry/blob/master/data/core-list.csv).